Skills, Tests, Achievement, Recognition – this is what STARSkate is all about!

 Skaters are required to wear running shoes and clothing that allows them to move and stretch easily and safely.

-***NOTE: Due to Covid-19 Restrictions Off-Ice sessions for Fall 2020 will be done virtually.
+***NOTE: Due to Covid-19 Restrictions Off-Ice sessions are on hold.
 Please stay tuned for more information

 At the IFS level skaters will participate in whole group stroking sessions, small group coach lead lessons, and independent practice time where skaters will have time to work on the skills they are learning.